 • Exodus 20:16 - “You shall not give false testimony against your neighbor.
 (NIV)

-• Ephesians 4:25 - Therefore each of you must put off falsehood and speak truthfully to your neighbor, for we are all members of one body.
+• Ephesians 4:25 - Therefore, each of you must put off falsehood and speak truthfully to your neighbor, for we are all members of one body.
 (NIV)

 • 1 Timothy 1:10 - for the sexually immoral, for those practicing homosexuality, for slave traders and liars and perjurers—and for whatever else is contrary to the sound doctrine.
 (NIV)

 The scriptures above are direct against lying.
-Although pathological liars know that lying is morally wrong they still do it.
-As humans, lying may be happenings beyond our control unless we simply want help.
+Although pathological liars know that lying is morally wrong, they still do it.
+As humans, lying may be happenings beyond our control unless we just want to help.
 To get the help, we must ask God for help and allow him to be there for us.

 Overcoming Deception with Love and truth